©Photo by iStock: shirosuna-m

 • Proof of employment (在職証明書, zaishokushomeisho)

 The certificates of residence and tax certificates are available from your ward office and cost anywhere from ¥200-500 per copy.
-If you haven’t been paying your taxes, chances are you will not be able to change your visa status and may face penalties.
+If you haven’t been paying your taxes, chances are you will be unable to change your visa status and may face penalties.

 Unfortunately, Japan has made little progress in terms of what they offer for those in LGBTQ+ relationships.
 The constitution still prohibits same-sex marriage and, despite debates, is an issue that doesn’t get the attention it deserves.